First global QCD analysis of the TMD $\boldsymbol{g_{1T}}$ from semi-inclusive DIS data: Summary and outlook

 \section{Summary and outlook}

 In this work, we have performed the first global extraction of the TMD $g_{1T}(x, \vec{k}^{2}_\perp)$ using all experimental measurements available, namely data from HERMES, COMPASS, and JLab on the SIDIS asymmetry $A_{LT}^{\cos(\phi_h-\phi_S)}$.
 We have used a so-called weighted $\chi^{2}$ method in order to allow the JLab data, which has few data points, to also contribute on the same footing as the HERMES and COMPASS data sets.
 Our main fit indicates that the up quark $g_{1T}$ is positive and the down quark is negative, with the up quark $g_{1T}$ being somewhat larger in magnitude than the down quark.
 Such a feature is qualitatively compatible with the large-$N_{c}$ approximation and several model calculations.
 Actually, the current experimental data cannot rule out the strict large-$N_c$ approximation, namely that $g_{1T}^u = -g_{1T}^d$, as we confirmed by conducting a fit imposing this constraint.
 Furthermore, we have provided for the first time a quantitative comparison of $g_{1T}$ from the experimental data with the WW-type approximation and a lattice QCD calculation.
 Our final fit yields a value for the so-called worm-gear shift that is compatible with lattice QCD.
 The agreement between experiment and lattice is encouraging and motivates continued comparisons in the future.
-Moreoever, our results give a slight indication of a breaking of the WW-type approximation, even though the approximation is still compatible with experimental data.
+Moreover, our results give a slight indication of a breaking of the WW-type approximation, even though the approximation is still compatible with experimental data.
 More precise data will be needed to reliably determine how much (if at all) $g_{1T}$ violates the WW-type approximation.
 Since such a breaking is directly connected to quark-gluon-quark correlations in the nucleon, it is of great interest to rigorously address this question.
 This includes not only further theoretical improvements but also additional measurements of $A_{LT}$ from JLab and COMPASS in SIDIS as well as complimentary measurements at RHIC of vector boson production, which will allow one to study evolution effects in more detail.
+In the future, we plan to explore the impact of TMD evolution on the present results.